filipesilva/fdb/README.md

 FileDB is a reactive database environment for your files.
 It's main purpose is to give you an easy way to take control of your data.

-It watches your files on disk and loads some of their data to a database.
+It watches files on disk and loads their data to a database.
 You use [Clojure](https://clojure.org) and [XTDB](https://xtdb.com) to interact with this data, and add reactive triggers for automation.

 Check the [Demo](#demo) and [Reference](#reference) to see what interacting with FileDB looks like.
 [More Demos](#more-demos) has examples of cool things I do with it.

 The database is determined by the files on disk, so you can replicate it wholly or partially by syncing these files.
-Anything that syncs files to your disk can also trigger your automations, so it's easy to save a file on your phone to trigger some computation on your laptop.
+Anything that syncs files to your disk can trigger your automations, so it's easy to save a file on your phone to trigger computation on your laptop.

 FileDB is for all those things you know you could do with code, but it's never worth the effort to set everything up.
-I use it to hack together code and automations for my own usecases.
+I use it to hack together code and automations for my own use cases.
 I like using markdown files on [Obsidian](https://obsidian.md) as my main readable files, but I don't think that matters.
 FileDB should let you hack your own setup.

 ## Demo

-This is Clojure heavy so it's probably best if you're a [Clojure](https://clojure.org) dev already with some [Datalog](https://en.wikipedia.org/wiki/Datalog) chops.
+This is Clojure heavy so it's probably best if you're a [Clojure](https://clojure.org) dev with [Datalog](https://en.wikipedia.org/wiki/Datalog) chops.

 But if you're not, it's a great time to start.
 Clojure and Datalog are awesome!
-Courage Wolf offers great advice here: just bite off more than you can chew, then chew it.
+Courage Wolf offers great advice here: bite off more than you can chew, then chew it.

 First step is to clone and start watching.
 Make sure to have [Clojure](https://clojure.org/guides/install_clojure) and [Babashka](https://github.com/babashka/babashka#installation) installed first.